 We’re continuing to develop the innovations organizations need to thrive in today’s digital world.
 Our enterprise-grade, scalable solutions combine the identity governance, access, and authentication capabilities that security-first organizations need.

 We’re proud of our 30-year track record.
-We’ve been here for decades—and that isn’t by accident.
+We’ve been here for decades—and that isn’t by luck or by accident.